ScottIngram/UFO/README.md

 * Macros
 * And yes, Spells

 Many thanks to [Sébastien Desvignes](https://github.com/Boboseb) and his addon [FloFlyout](https://www.curseforge.com/wow/addons/floflyout) which was the basis for all my work here.
-UFO would not exist without his pre-existing work.